WillChamness/pysyslog-server/README.md

 # BSD Syslog Overview
 ## Purpose
-Logging data contains valuable information for technology-related fields.
-For software engineers, it is a useful tool for debugging applications.
-For IT administrators, it contains vital information to troubleshoot servers and network hardware.
+Logs are an extremely important part of any technology-related field.
+For software engineers, they are a useful tool for debugging applications.
+For IT administrators, they contain vital information to troubleshoot servers and network hardware.

 Although there are different varaints of Syslog, this project implements the BSD Syslog protocol.
 The full technical details can be found in [RFC 3164](https://www.ietf.org/rfc/rfc3164.txt).